WELCOME TO THEOLOGICAL PERSPECTIVES

 On the other hand, the war against the Jews appears to be pretty much confined to the land of Israel.
 It should be apparent that there were Christians living throughout the Roman Empire that would not have been directly impacted by the war.
 One would think that the disappearance of Christians via a rapture who were living in areas not directly affected by the war would have been noticed as missing.
 You would think there would have been some recorded narrative as to people suddenly disappearing from planet earth.
 Yet there is nothing.

 It must also be recognized that the so-called known world of the first century included much more territory than that controlled by the Roman Empire.
-The population of the Roman Empire in the first century was around 40 million.
-In the East there was the Chinese Empire covering a wider area and having a population of around 59 million.
+The population of the Roman Empire in the first century was around 55 million.
+Nearly 5000 miles to the east of the Roman Empire was the Chinese Empire with a population of around 58 million.
 This was the Han dynasty and existed from 206 BC to AD 220.
-Other than trade, there was little inaction between the Roman and Chinese empires of the first century.
+The two Empires controlled around half of the worlds population at the time.
+Other than trade, there was little inaction between the governments of the Roman and Chinese Empires largely due to the great distance between them.

 There also was the Parthian Empire (247 BC to AD 224) with a population of around 7 million that existed in the East in the general area known today as Iran.
 There was war between Rome and the Parthian Empire but Rome was unable to conquer the Parthians.